+Dates of Evaluation: to

+Scoring Criteria:

-Dates of Evaluation: to Scoring Criteria: I Significant Development NeededSignificant improvement is needed to meet expectations 2 Development Needed Improvement is needed to meet expectations B Meets Expectations Exceeds ExpectationsAbove average experience Significantly Exceeds ExpectationsExceptional experience N/ANot Applicable/Not Observed/Cannot Say NOTE: Any score below a 3 on any item will result in corrective action as deemed appropriate by the Training Committ mprove the intern's supervisory experience. tee in order to General Characteristics of Supervisor s accessible for discussion, questions, etc Allots sufficient time for supervision and scheduled supervision meetings appropriately Keeps sufficiently informed of case(s) s interested in and committed to supervision Sets clear objectives and responsibilities throughout supervised experience s up-to-date in understanding of clinical populations and issues Presents as a positive role model Maintains appropriate interpersonal boundaries with patients and supervisees Provides constructive and timely feedback on supervisee's performance Encourages appropriate degree of independence Demonstrates concern for and interest in supervisee's progress, problems, and ideas Communicates effectively with supervisee nteracts respectfully with supervisee Maintains clear and reasonable expectations for supervisee Provides a level of case-based supervision appropriate to supervisee's training needs Comments: Development of Clinical Skills Assists in coherent conceptualization of clinical work Assists in translation of conceptualization into techniques and procedures s effective in providing training in behavioral health intervention s effective in providing training in assessment and diagnosis s effective in providing training in systems collaboration and consultation s effective in helping to develop short-term and long-range goals for patients Promotes clinical practices in accordance with ethical and legal standards Comments: Gummary Overall rating of supervision with this supervisor Describe how the supervisor contributed to your learning:
+1 Significant Development Needed Significant improvement is needed to meet expectations 2 Development Needed Improvement is needed to meet expectations 3 Meets Expectations 4 Exceeds ExpectationsAbove average experience 5 Significantly Exceeds ExpectationsExceptional experience N/ANot Applicable/Not Observed/Cannot Say

+NOTE: Any score below a 3 on any item will result in corrective action as deemed appropriate by the Training Committee in order to improve the intern's supervisory experience.

+General Characteristics of Supervisor

+Is accessible for discussion, questions, etc Allots sufficient time for supervision and scheduled supervision meetings appropriately Keeps sufficiently informed of case(s) Is interested in and committed to supervision Sets clear objectives and responsibilities throughout supervised experience Is up-to-date in understanding of clinical populations and issues Presents as a positive role model Maintains appropriate interpersonal boundaries with patients and supervisees Provides constructive and timely feedback on supervisee's performance Encourages appropriate degree of independence Demonstrates concern for and interest in supervisee's progress, problems, and ideas

-58 SH-PIC Intern Handbook 2023-2024
+Communicates effectively with supervisee

+Interacts respectfully with supervisee

+Maintains clear and reasonable expectations for supervisee

+Provides a level of case-based supervision appropriate to supervisee's training needs Comments:

+Development of Clinical Skills

+Assists in coherent conceptualization of clinical work Assists in translation of conceptualization into techniques and procedures Is effective in providing training in behavioral health intervention Is effective in providing training in assessment and diagnosis Is effective in providing training in systems collaboration and consultation Is effective in helping to develop short-term and long-range goals for patients Promotes clinical practices in accordance with ethical and legal standards Comments:

+Summary

+Overall rating of supervision with this supervisor

+Describe how the supervisor contributed to your learning:

 Describe how supervision or the training experience could be enhanced:

 Any other suggestions/feedback for your supervisor?

-Supervisor's Signature Date
+Supervisor's Signature

-Date

-Intern's Signature Date
+Intern's Signature